Carrots – vegetable crop management

 N Reclow O.M. = N Recommendation at Low Organic Matter

 SoilN 0-2 ft = Soil Nitrate (0-2 ft.)

-Refer to Nutrient Management for Commercial Fruit & Vegetable Crops in Minnesota, University of Minnesota Extension Service, for more information and reference map.
+Refer to Nutrient Management for Commercial Fruit & Vegetable Crops in Minnesota, University of Minnesota Extension, for more information and reference map.

 Nitrogen recommendations for carrots: